encryption4genetics/pyhegp/README.md

 ```
 Note that all data sharing is carried out-of-band and is outside the scope of `pyhegp`.

+# File formats

+See [File formats](doc/file-formats.md) for documentation of file formats used by pyhegp.

 # Run tests

 Run the test suite using